rimblas/jtlitem/README.md

 ## Roadmap
 * Display language names instead of language codes on the edit modal.
-* Switch to new architecture for use in Interactive Grid. **In Progress** coming soon.

 ## Data Conversion
 If you're converting existing data to use the JTL column, see this [Data Conversion](docs/data-conversion.md) for more details.